pavopax/pavopax.github.io/_posts/2016-07-06-human-vs-algorithm-1.md

 ---
 layout: post
-title: 'Where a human still beats an algorithm'
+title: Where a human still beats an algorithm
 description: ""
 categories:
 ---